montehurd/mediawiki-quickstart/README.md

 ### Fetch, configure and start MediaWiki

-- Fetches the latest MediaWiki (into `~/mediawiki-quickstart/mediawiki/`) and spins up its Docker containers
+- Fetches the latest MediaWiki (into `~/mediawiki-quickstart/mediawiki/`) and spins up its Docker containers.

 ```bash
 ./fresh_install